Rethinking Spiritual Transformation

 Let’s take a bigger picture.
 Sometimes we just need to be honest about things in life and in the church.
 There’s more diet ice cream than ever before, but a lot of us still struggle with our weight.
 There’s more time-saving devices than ever before and most of us still have less time than ever.
 Companies are still trying to cut their way into profitability, and it’s still not working.

 Let’s be honest about the church as well.
 We are in the spiritual transformation business.
 It’s why we exist.
-But without being judgmental, I think we can agree that we don’t have a consistent track record of seeing lives completely transformed from the inside out.
+Without being judgmental, I believe we can agree that we haven't consistently seen lives completely transformed from the inside out.
 Some change, but many don’t.
 Even worse, we’re not surprised when some don’t change.
 It’s disturbing, and it’s humbling.

 Would you take your car to a mechanic who fixed some cars, but wasn’t able to do anything about the rest?
 It’s time to rethink our model of spiritual transformation.